trend206/dd-py/docs/source/index.rst

 |
-Welcome to DSP3
+Welcome to dd-py
 ===============

-A Python 3 client for Trend Micro's Deep Security Platform.
+A Python 3 client for Trend Micro's Deep Discovery Platform.

 Installation